csci104/site/syllabus/index.md

 You may also find the course lecture notes useful.
 You may download (and possibly print) the [lecture notes]({{ site.data.urls.notes }}).
 These are based on teaching of CSCI 104 in past semesters, and cover the material quite accurately as presented in class.
 However, the lecture notes may be out of order and cover different topics, as we have changed the schedule significantly.
-We will also be providing detailed lecture slides and recorded videos that you may also use.
+We will also be providing detailed lecture slides that you may also use.

 We want to provide you with additional references that may enhance study so in addition to the textbook used for CSCI 103, for the C++ Language the following references are available for free online from the USC Library: